 Note: Companies that supply digital services using VAT MOSS within the EU must keep extra records.

-All the general business operating records need to get kept on file for at least six years.
-This includes bank statements, cash books, cheque stubs, paying-in slips, and till rolls.
+All the general business operating records need to get kept on file for at least six (6) years.
+It also includes bank statements, cash books, cheque stubs, paying-in slips, and till rolls.

 Inspectors from HM Revenue and Customs often make a tax compliance check on businesses.
 That means they will check the company records to ensure the business pays the right amount of tax.